elyor-sh/mobx-flux/packages/mobx-flux-react/README.md

 ```
-Wrap to CreateStoreProvider your app
+Wrap to Provider your app

 ```tsx
 // ~/main.tsx